 Mangcu also affirms that in order to advance the Black industry and inspire the next generation, ownership of contents and culture are the keys.
-She added that these will put a structure in place for white corporates as well to make ‘crazy money’.
-She proceeded to emphasize on the need for collaborations among Africans and Black people at large.
+She added that these will put a structure in place for white corporates as well as to make ‘crazy money’.
+She proceeded to emphasize the need for collaborations among Africans and Black people at large.

 The need for storytelling in the Black community is also essential.
 As reasoned by Mangcu, to sustain Africa’s pride and culture, storytelling will facilitate the preserving of the culture and heritage.